santhakumar-M/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:

-Clone the problem from github.
+Clone the repository to Theia IDE.
+Start a new inside the project folder.

 ### STEP 2:

-Create the new app.
+Type the appropriate code for your table and provide datatypes to the columns.

 ### STEP 3:

-Enter the code for admin.py and model.py
+Create a report about project in readme.md file and upload the django-orm-app folder to your remote repository.

 ## PROGRAM
 ```